 - 1. Patient adherence to medications.

+- 1. Defervescence (if initially febrile)

 - 2. Symptomatic improvement.

-- 3. Clinical improvement as documented by a repeat bimanual examination.
+- Clinical improvement in adnexal, cervical motion, and uterine tenderness as documented by a repeat bimanual examination, and abdominal tenderness (direct and rebound).

 Patients who have not improved or are worse at the initial follow-up visit should be reported to the attending physician and referred for hospitalization.
 Patients may need IV antibiotics or evaluation for other abdominal or pelvic conditions.